-Telling a story is one way to express the music as you’re dancing.
+Telling a story is one way to express the music when you dance.

 How do you do it?

-- Awareness Pay attention to music when you’re dancing.
+Pay attention to the music when you’re dancing.
 Not just the beat; listen to the melody and the words, too.
 A good way to begin is to let the words tell the story and all you have to do is express it.

 Take a look at this Dance Safari post, “Types of Waltz in Ballroom Dancing” to get a feel for the softness you’d express while doing the Waltz.